-The study of language and communication is especially relevant for Africa because of the multiplicity of languages (Cameroon for instance has over 250 languages), the (colonial) impositions oflanguages and the endurance of oral traditions/orality.
-These African traits engender choices at micro- and macro-societal levels creating social, cultural technological and language hierarchies and preferences
+The study of language and communication is especially relevant for Africa because of the multiplicity of languages (Cameroon for instance has over 250 languages), the (colonial) impositions of languages and the endurance of oral traditions/orality.
+Communication technologies also have a specific role that is often described as the leap frog effect.
+ICTs landed in an often rather technologically marginal communication ecology and gave way to new forms of communication.
+These African traits engender choices at micro- and macro-societal levels creating social, cultural technological and language hierarchies and preferences.

 Mode of instruction